drotahorror

 I don't understand why people think GT Sport won't better Driveclub visually?
 It's just going to take it apart with ease.

 Why is this still a discussion?
-Driveclub is a better looking game without doubt, but Forza has the 60 fps, which is nice.
+Driveclub is a better looking game without doubt, but Forza is the better game overall with the included bonus of 60 fps.

 You missed out 'in my opinion' - some of us beg to differ.